officelearn/azure-docs.sv-se/articles/hdinsight/spark/apache-spark-troubleshoot-outofmemory.md

 ---

-## <a name="scenario-livy-server-fails-to-start-on-apache-spark-cluster"></a>Scenario: Det gick inte att starta livy-servern på Apache Spark kluster
+## <a name="scenario-livy-server-fails-to-start-on-apache-spark-cluster"></a>Scenario: livy-servern kan inte startas på Apache Spark kluster

 ### <a name="issue"></a>Problem